XAU

 Why Buy Palladium?

-Palladium is one of the rarest precious metals, primarily valued for its critical role in gasoline vehicle catalytic converters.
+Palladium is one of the rarest precious metals, valued primarily for its critical role in gasoline vehicle catalytic converters.
 Over 75% of global supply comes from Russia and South Africa, making it geopolitically sensitive and prone to supply disruptions.

 What Palladium Products Are Available?